KaifAhmad1/LLM-FineTuning-for-Sentiment-Classification/README.md

-# Financial News Sentiment Analysis Fine Tuning
+## Fine-Tuning Microsoft Phi-2 for Sentiment Analysis in Finance News Headlines

-## Overview
+### Overview
-This repo contains a sentiment analysis model fine-tuned on FinancialPhraseBank.
-Predicts sentiments (negative, neutral, positive) based on financial news headlines.
+The code aims to develop an efficient sentiment analysis model for financial headlines.
+It involves data preparation, quantization of a pre-trained language model, training, and evaluation with a focus on accuracy and other metrics.
+Additionally, the model undergoes fine-tuning using Layer-wise Relevance Aggregation (LORA), and the training progress is monitored using TensorBoard.
+The ultimate goal is to achieve accurate sentiment predictions for financial data.

-## Dataset
+### Dataset
 - **Source:** FinancialPhraseBank Downloaded from Kaggle
 - **Size:** 4845 datapoints, 4837 unique
 - **Sentiments (%):**